lsst-sims/sims_featureScheduler_runs_1.3/README.md

 ## wfd_depth

 Baseline-like surveys without any deep drilling fields, looking at what fraction of time needs to be given to the WFD area to still meet SRD requirements.

+## wfd_only

+Running a footprint that is just the WFD area to test how much contingency the system has.